 The base for the calculation of employer health insurance contribution is the gross wage bill.

-The health insurance rate paid by employers was 5.2% in 2015 - 2017, while in 2018 it is no longer applied.
+The health insurance rate paid by employers was 5.2% in 2013 - 2016.

 Pensioners' Health insurance contribution

 The base for the calculation of health insurance contribution for pensioners is ils_pen, which includes all income from public pensions.